 Asbestos, Radon, Water and Lead Testing

-Aerotek Environmental, LLC provides Asbestos Testing, Radon Testing, Water Testing, and Lead Testing in South Jersey, New Jersey (NJ), Philadelphia & Delaware.
+Aerotek Environmental, LLC provides Asbestos Testing, Radon Testing, Water Testing, and Lead Testing in South Jersey, Philadelphia & Delaware.
 Find out more about asbestos, radon, lead, and water contamination and how they can affect your health.

-We provide Asbestos Testing in South Jersey, New Jersey (NJ), Philadelphia & Delaware.
+We provide Asbestos Testing in South Jersey, Philadelphia & Delaware.

 Asbestos is a mineral fiber.
 It can be positively identified only with a special type of microscope.
 There are several types of asbestos fibers.
 In the past, asbestos was added to a variety of products to strengthen them and to provide heat insulation and fire resistance.
 Most people exposed to small amounts of asbestos, as we all are in our daily lives, do not develop these health problems.
 However, if disturbed, asbestos material may release asbestos fibers, which can be inhaled into the lungs.
 The fibers can remain there for a long time, increasing the risk of disease.
 Asbestos material that would crumble easily if handled, or that has been sawed, scraped, or sanded into a powder, is more likely to create a health hazard.